The Crusade (album): Composition

-Influences, style and themes

 The album represents a drastic change in style from their previous album, Ascendancy, abandoning the metalcore genre and featuring a style described generally as thrash metal and reminiscent of thrash metal band Metallica's 1980s albums, along with progressive metal and speed metal.
 As a result, vocalist Matt Heafy used much less screaming and more of a clean vocal style similar to James Hetfield throughout most of the record.
 Heafy justified this by noting that "the four of us were never into bands that scream and we don't like any of the current bands that scream, so we asked ourselves why we're doing it."
-Screamed vocals (along with the metalcore genre itself) would return as a regular attribute on the band's proceeding album, Shogun, although screaming can be found during some select rare moments in The Crusade, most notably in "Becoming the Dragon".
+Screamed vocals (along with the metalcore genre itself) would return as a regular attribute on the band's proceeding album, Shogun, although some metalcore elements and screams can occasionally be found in The Crusade, most notably in "Becoming the Dragon" and "To the Rats".

 Lyrical themes on the album include famous killings.
-"Entrance of the Conflagration" is about Andrea Yates' murder of her five children, "Unrepentant" is about Nazir Ahmad's murder of his three daughters and stepdaughter, "Contempt Breeds Contamination" is about the death of Amadou Diallo, and "And Sadness Will Sear" is based upon the murder of Matthew Shepard.
-Another common theme on this album is unity or "being united" with songs like "Anthem (We Are the Fire)" and "The Rising".
-Another lyrical theme that is noticed is in the song "Becoming the Dragon", which is based on the Japanese mythological story of the dragon (how the koi will swim up the waterfall known as "Dragon's Gate" where it is thus transformed into the mythological beast).
+"Entrance of the Conflagration" is about Andrea Yates' murder of her five children, "Contempt Breeds Contamination" is about the death of Amadou Diallo, and "And Sadness Will Sear" is based upon the murder of Matthew Shepard.
+Many of the lyrics on the album are more direct political and personal critiques than those on Trivium's other albums.
+In a 2022 interview with Primordial Radio, Heafy revealed this aspect was influenced by Against Me!, particularly their 2005 album Searching for a Former Clarity.

 Track listing

-All lyrics by Matt Heafy, and all music by Heafy, except where noted.
+All music and lyrics by Matt Heafy, except where noted.